khoren93/flutter_zxing/README.md

 |            | DataBar Expanded  |

 ## Features
-- [x] Scan barcode from camera stream
+- Scan barcode from camera stream
-- [x] Scan barcode from image path or url
+- Scan barcode from image path or url
-- [x] Create barcode from text
+- Create barcode from text
+- Flashlight and pinch to zoom support

+## Todo
-- [ ] Read multiple barcodes from camera or gallery
+- Read multiple barcodes from camera or gallery
-- [ ] Return scanned barcode position and size
+- Return scanned barcode position and size

 ## Getting Started
 ### To read barcode: